yanghengtang/tp/docs/UserGuide.md

 ### Viewing a doctor : `view_d`

-You can view detail information about a specific doctor such as basic information, doctor's specialisation and remarks stored in the system.
+Allows you to view details, such as basic information, specialisation and remark, of a specific doctor in the system.

 Format: `view_d INDEX`